ConstanzaSchibber/constanzaschibber.github.io/InProgress.md

 ## Elite-Mass Congruence.
 Solving Methodological Challenges.

-**Constanza F. Schibber, A Common Left-Right Space for Citizens and Legislators in Latin America, presented at Polmeth 2013 and APSA**
+**Constanza F. Schibber, A Common Left-Right Space for Citizens and Legislators in Latin America, presented at APSA**

 Much of the current literature on political representation pays particular attention to explaining the level of congruence between the preferences of citizens and the preferences and actions of elected officials.
 This line of inquiry, however, has suffered from methodological limitations because a strong test of any theory requires measures of the policy positions of citizens and politicians on the same scale.
 To solve this methodological gap, this paper presents a Bayesian model that jointly estimates the location of citizens and legislators on the left-right scale in Latin America.
 More specifically, I estimate the ideal points of legislators and citizens on a common left-right scale by relying on two set of surveys that tap into citizens' (Latinobarometer & LAPOP) and legislators' (Salamanca University) policy preferences, along with a set of identical questions across the two surveys that allow to scale the estimates within countries.
 I also estimate the location of legislators' revealed behavior (or actions) by including their voting record on economic policies, along with a set of identical legislators that answered the elite survey and voted on roll-calls.